Should you be paying for your kids’ college tuition?

 I used to have the expectation that all my kids would go to college, and that just fed into my belief that paying for it was up to me.
 After all, if I was telling my kids they are going and don’t have a choice, I felt it was my responsibility to make it happen.

-Even though my kids go to public school, there are still expenses for helping them get the most out of it.
+Even if your kids go to public school, there are still expenses for helping them get the most out of it.

 Then there’s the college visits which may require airplane tickets and a hotel room.
 College application fees add to the rising total.

-Aside from a financial standpoint, we make sure to support them in their high school education by attending all teacher conferences, holding them accountable to their responsibilities as students, and encouraging good grades.
-We attend every sports game, music concert, play, and award ceremony they’re a part of.
-When they show an interest in something, we support them with our wallet and our time.
+Aside from a financial standpoint, you can also support them in their high school education by attending all teacher conferences, holding them accountable to their responsibilities as students, and encouraging good grades.

 Taking on a huge debt in your own name is 1) a choice, and 2) a *huge* responsibility with long term consequences if it’s not paid back.
 It takes some serious consideration to sign the dotted line and commit to years of payments.